tamarabernad/MBXGraphs/README.md

 [![License](https://img.shields.io/cocoapods/l/MBXGraphs.svg?style=flat)](http://cocoadocs.org/docsets/MBXGraphs)
 [![Platform](https://img.shields.io/cocoapods/p/MBXGraphs.svg?style=flat)](http://cocoadocs.org/docsets/MBXGraphs)

+MBXGraphs is a library to display one or more line graphs in a chart, with several displaying options (fill, no fill, dashed line, end-marker, etc.).
+The library also takes care about the XY axis, being able to customize them and displaying nice and distributed intervals.

+It can be used with nib files as well as by code created views.

 ## Usage

 To run the example project, clone the repo, and run `pod install` from the Example directory first.